 Today, Friday in Passion week, is the feast of the Seven Sorrows of the BVM.
 It is of greater-double rite.
 In the Breviary and Missal the texts for the feast are found in the Sanctoral at the end of March.
 The liturgical colour of the feast is white.

-At Vespers yesterday morning the antiphons, Vadam ad montem etc, were proper to the feast and sung with psalms 115, 119, 139, 140 & 141.
-The chapter from Isaiah was proper and the hymn was the moving Stabat Mater dolorosa.
-The antiphon on the Magnificat and collect are both proper to the feast.
+At Vespers yesterday morning the antiphons, Vadam ad montem etc, were proper to the feast and were sung with psalms 115, 119, 139, 140 & 141.
+The chapter, from Isaiah, was proper and the Office hymn was the moving Stabat Mater dolorosa.
+The antiphon on the Magnificat and collect were both proper to the feast.
 After the collect of the feast a commemoration was sung of the preceding feast of St. Justin and then of the Passiontide feria.
-At Compline Te lucis is sung with the Doxology Jesu, tibi sit gloria, Qui passus es pro servulis etc.
+At Compline Te lucis was sung with the Doxology Jesu, tibi sit gloria, Qui passus es pro servulis etc.

-At Mattins thee invitatory is proper, Dolores gloriosae etc. The hymn is Sancta Mater, a continuation of Stabat Mater.
-The antiphons and psalms are proper (the first antiphon Astiterunt, of course is the same antiphon sung at Tenebrae of Good Friday.
-The lessons in the first nocturn are from Isaiah.
-In the second nocturn the lessons are from a sermon of St. Bernard.
-In the third nocturn the lessons are taken from a homily of St. Augustine on St. John's Gospel.
-The ninth lesson is the homily for Friday in Passion week.
+At Mattins the invitatory is proper, Dolores gloriosae etc. The hymn is Sancta Mater, a continuation of Stabat Mater.
+The antiphons and psalms are proper.
+The first antiphon, Astiterunt reges terrae, is of course the same antiphon sung at Tenebrae of Good Friday that will be sung on Mandy Thursday evening next week.
+In the first nocturn Pss.
+2, 3 & 12 are sung followed by lessons from Isaiah.
+The responsories in all three nocturns are proper.
+In the second nocturn (Pss.
+40, 55 & 56) the lessons are from a sermon of St. Bernard.
+In the third nocturn (Pss.
+63, 87 & 108) the lessons are taken from a homily of St. Augustine on St. John's Gospel.
+The ninth lesson is the homily for Friday in Passion week from St. Augustine on St. John's Gospel.
 The Te Deum is sung.
-At Lauds the antiphons, Vadam ad montem etc, are proper and sung with the Dominical psalms.
+At Lauds the antiphons Vadam ad montem etc, are proper and sung with the Dominical psalms.
 The Office hymn at Lauds is Virgo virginum.
 After the collect of the feast a commemoration is sung of the Passiontide feria.